OpenDFM/ChemDFM/README.md

 ### Chemical Benchmarks

-We evaluate the performance of ChemDFM-13B on multiple widely-used benchmarks in chemistry.
-The detail introduction of the benchmarks can be found in [our paper](https://arxiv.org/abs/2401.14818).
+We evaluate the performance of ChemDFM-13B on multiple widely used benchmarks in chemistry.
+The detailed introduction of the benchmarks can be found in [our paper](https://arxiv.org/abs/2401.14818).
 The overall performance of ChemDFM-13B is shown below:

 ![Objective Performance](https://github.com/OpenDFM/ChemDFM/raw/main/docs/static/images/objective_performances.png)